Turkey, Bulgaria, Romania Sign Black Sea Demining Deal - UrduPoint

 Turkey, Bulgaria, Romania Sign Black Sea Demining Deal

+NATO members Turkey, Bulgaria and Romania on Thursday signed an agreement on demining the Black Sea to ensure safe waters after Russia's war in Ukraine

-Istanbul, (APP - UrduPoint / Pakistan Point News - 11th Jan, 2024) NATO members Turkey, Bulgaria and Romania on Thursday joined forces and signed an agreement on demining the Black Sea to ensure safe waters after Russia's war in Ukraine.
+Istanbul, (APP - UrduPoint / Pakistan Point News - 11th Jan, 2024) NATO members Turkey, Bulgaria and Romania on Thursday signed an agreement on demining the Black Sea to ensure safe waters after Russia's war in Ukraine.

-The Russian navy mined Ukraine's Black Sea coastline in the early stages of its invasion nearly two years ago.

-Romanian Defence Minister Angel Tilvar and Bulgaria's Deputy Defence Minister Atanas Zapryanov joined their Turkish counterpart Yasar Guler at a military residence overlooking the Bosphorus for the signing ceremony.

-"It is of vital importance to be protected from security risks that war could cause," Guler said at the ceremony.
+"It is of vital importance to be protected from security risks that war could cause," Turkish Defence Minister Yasar Guler said at the signing ceremony.

 In December, Ukrainian authorities said a Panama-flagged ship arriving to collect grain hit a Russian naval mine in the Black Sea, injuring two sailors.